xMefy/xMefy/README.md

 ## 👋 Hi

 My name is Adam but you can call me Mefyy.
-I love writing server- and networking-bound software.
+I love writing code and making APIs.

 😞 I *hate* working on anything related to graphics.
-So don't ask me if I can draw something
+So don't ask me if I can desing you something.

 ❤️ I *love* creating the magic behind these graphics, that is, the backends and what bridges them and consumers of the data they provide.

-ℹ️ I mainly **write** `Javascript` and `Java`.
+ℹ️ I mainly **write** `Java` and `JavaScript`.
 I also have some minor experience writing `HTML`, `CSS`, `Python`, and a few other languages.

 💬 I **speak** `Italian` (native), `English` (upper-intermediate), `French` (native), `Spanish` (basic).
 Capable of comprehending very-very basic `Arab`.